 Statue of Ramesses III with Horus and Seth

-In this rare granite ensemble from Medinet Habu, king Ramesses III stands majestically between two ancient rivals, Horus and Seth; gods far more accustomed to crossing spears than sharing a plinth.
+In this rare granite ensemble from Medinet Habu, King Ramesses III stands majestically between two ancient rivals, Horus and Seth; gods far more accustomed to crossing spears than sharing a plinth.

 All three figures rise to roughly equal height, carved fully in the round, their left legs striding forward in timeless assertion.
-The pharaoh, clad in a finely pleated shendyt kilt and bedecked with the many-rowed usekh collar, wears the white hedjet crown of Upper Egypt; in one hand he clasps the ankh of life, in the other the sceptre of power.
+The pharaoh, clad in a finely pleated shendyt kilt and adorned with the many-rowed usekh collar, wears the white hedjet crown of Upper Egypt; in one hand he clasps the ankh of life, in the other the sceptre of power.

-Fashioned during the 20th Dynasty (c.
-1186–1155 B.C.), this grouping not only celebrates Ramesses III’s sovereignty at home and abroad but also reminds us that even the storm-god of chaos could be harnessed to uphold royal order; if only for as long as the granite endures.
+Fashioned during the 20th Dynasty, this grouping not only celebrates Ramesses III’s sovereignty at home and abroad but also reminds us that even the storm-god of chaos could be harnessed to uphold royal order, if only for as long as the granite endures.
+One of the very few monuments to depict Seth in harmonious attendance, it is as exceptional as the mythic détente it portrays.

 Summary: